alexurquhart/vue-bootstrap-typeahead/README.md

 Clone this repository and run `npm run serve` and navigate to http://localhost:8080 to launch some examples.
 The source is in `src/views/Home.vue`

+## Contributing

+Please note that active development is done on the `Development` branch.
+PR's are welcome!

 ## Sites using this component

 - [plottr.io](https://plottr.io) - Plan and map your running/cycling routes.
 This component is an offshoot from this project.